 Ear Medicines for Canines

-Vets have a technique where they massage the base of the ear for awhile, which spreads around the medicine.
-Restrain your dog in order to administer the ear medicine effectively and safely.
-You don’t want to inadvertently tear the canal wall.
+Vets have a technique where they massage the base of the ear.
+This spreads around the medicine.
+Restrain your dog to administer the ear medicine effectively and safely.
+You don’t want to tear the canal wall.

 The Use of Antibiotics